mamoit/OctoPrint/docs/api/printer.rst

    :json number y:       ``jog`` command: The amount to travel on the Y axis in mm.
    :json number z:       ``jog`` command: The amount to travel on the Z axis in mm.
    :json array axes:     ``home`` command: The axes which to home, valid values are one or more of ``x``, ``y`` and ``z``.
-   :json number factor:  ``feedrate`` command: The factor to apply to the feed rate, percentage between 50 and 200% as integer or float.
+   :json number factor:  ``feedrate`` command: The factor to apply to the feed rate, percentage between 50 and 200% as integer.
    :statuscode 204: No error
    :statuscode 400: Invalid axis specified, invalid value for travel amount for a jog command or factor for feed rate or otherwise invalid
                     request.